makinacorpus/DbToolsBundle/docs/content/configuration.md

       #...
   ```
- * Or, your binaries are not present on your system: you will need to install them
+ * Or, if your binaries are not present on your system: you will need to install them